Hutchinson Central Technical High School

 GEOGRAPHY AND THE DEVELOPMENT OF THE UNITED STATES - Students will learn about the geographical make-up of the United States and North America.
 This will be done the first week of school.

-CONSTITUTIONAL FOUNDATIONS FOR THE UNITED STATES DEMOCRATIC REPUBLIC - Students will learn how the thirteen colonies came together and developed a unique set of political systems derived from British traditions and Enlightment thinkers.
+CONSTITUTIONAL FOUNDATIONS FOR THE UNITED STATES DEMOCRATIC REPUBLIC (1607 1824) - Students will learn how the thirteen colonies came together and developed a unique set of political systems derived from British traditions and Enlightment thinkers.
 After winning the Revolutionary War we will go into the new type of government in the Constitution set up by the 13 States.
-Students will understand all parts of the unwritten constitution that developed through interpretations, actions, court decisions, and customs by Presidents Washington, Adams, Jefferson and Madison.
-This part of the course should take approximately six weeks.
+Students will understand all parts of the unwritten constitution that developed through interpretations, actions, court decisions, and customs by Presidents Washington, Adams, Jefferson Madison and Monroe.

-INDUSTRIALIZATION OF THE UNITED STATES - Students will learn the impact of industrialization on the United States post Civil War.
+INDUSTRIALIZATION AND URBANIZATION (1870-1920)- Students will learn the impact of industrialization on the United States post-Civil War.
 They will understand the social, political and economic changes that occurred in the United States.
 They will also begin to see how the United States was moving away from being an agrarian society.
+Also, changes in immigration patters and an emerging strong labor movement.
+The impact of these events would emerge a reform movement called THE PROGRESSIVE ERA.

-AT HOME AND ABROAD: PROSPERITY AND DEPRESSION, 1917-1940 - Students will understand that the American people attempted to return to a time period of "normalcy" in both domestic and foreign affairs after the war.
+PROSPERITY AND DEPRESSION (1920-1939) - Students will understand that the American people attempted to return to a time period of "normalcy" in both domestic and foreign affairs after the war.
 They will also understand the effects of rapid industrialization and urbanization on the country and how American was unsettled economically, politically and socially.
 They will understand what caused the Great Depression and how it impacted society.
 They will also understand the responses of the government under both Herbert Hoover and Franklin D. Roosevelt's Presidential Administrations.
 They will also be able to evaluate the effects of the New Deal on the United States.

-THE WORLD IN UNCERTAIN TIMES, 1950- THE PRESENT- Students will understand the United States would become a global (superpower) power.
+THE COLD WAR ERA (1945-1990) - Students will understand the United States would become a global (superpower) power.
 They will also understand the goals and achievements of the Civil Rights Movement.
 Analyze how the Vietnam War affected American society and how we viewed war.
-Students will then see the changing relationship between the US and the Soviet Union under Presidents Reagan and Bush.
+Students will then see the changing relationship between the US and The Soviet Union.
+They will also learn about growing tensions and conflict with the Middle East.
+Lastly, they will learn about the ending of the Cold War.

 *Students are required to have a three-ring binder with looseleaf paper for notes (notebooks will be collected and graded).